Planning Your Trip

 - See America’s favorite pastime.
 Oriole Park at Camden Yards is known as one of the country’s best stadiums.
 It has an ideal combination of tradition and modern amenities that make a day at the ballpark a perfect experience.

 - Eat seafood.
 Sampling Maryland’s famous blue crabs alongside fresh oysters and other seafood is a must when in Baltimore.
-From historic Faidley Seafood, who is renowned for their crab cakes to the classic Thames Street Oyster House, you really can’t go wrong as long as you remember to sprinkle some locally made Old Bay seasoning on top.
+From historic Faidley's Seafood, renowned for their crab cakes, to the classic Thames Street Oyster House, you really can’t go wrong as long as you remember to sprinkle some locally made Old Bay seasoning on top.

 What to Eat and Drink

 Have we mentioned the seafood yet?
 But seriously, you must eat Maryland blue crabs (crab cakes, steamed crabs, crab pizza, crab soup, crab mac, and cheese…you get it), oysters, and whatever fresh seafood you can get your hands on.
 And of course, you have to eat it with Maryland’s own Old Bay seasoning.
 Another classic Baltimore food is the pit beef sandwich, which is made with charcoal-grilled roast beef, onions, horseradish, and barbecue sauce (try it at Chaps Pit Beef).
 Lake Trout, which is actually whiting that’s breaded and fried, is another classic Baltimore dish.
 On the dessert end, make sure you sample a Berger’s Cookie, a cakey cookie dipped in fudgy chocolate, and a snowball, which is shaved ice soaked in flavored syrup and topped with marshmallow fluff.
 For many of these classics, head to Lexington Market, the oldest market in the country.
 But it’s not all about tradition: the city has several award-winning chefs creating innovative food, including Cindy Wolf, Spike Gjerde, and more.